spritejs/spritejs/README.md

 [![dependency status](https://david-dm.org/spritejs/spritejs.svg)](https://david-dm.org/spritejs/spritejs)
 [![License](https://img.shields.io/npm/l/spritejs.svg)](LICENSE)

-A lightweight 2D canvas rendering engine for modern browsers with ES6+.
+SpriteJS is a cross-platform lightweight 2D render object model.

 Manipulate the **sprites** in canvas as you do with the DOM elements.